DeepScan – GDPR

 - Up to €20 million, or 4% annual global turnover – whichever is higher.

-How can a company or organization be a GDPR compliant?
+How can a company or organization be GDPR compliant?

-How GDPR deep scan tool shall be useful for your company?
+How will the GDPR deep scan tool be useful for your company?

 Identify the list of all tables in which personal data related attributes are stored along with content in SAP tables (Both Standard & Custom Tables).